mrsins02/mrsins02/README.md

-- 👀 Junior django/python developer, biology student.
+- 👀 Django/python developer, biology student.
 - 📫 How to reach me amin.d.d.y1357@gmail.com
 - <a href="https://www.linkedin.com/in/amin-dehghan-dehnavi-69b620218/">LinkedIn</a>
 - Telegram <a href="https://telegram.me/mrsins02/">@mrsins02</a>